inBeat/inbeat-website/content/top-influencers/tiktok/food/australia/brisbane/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Brisbane In 2023
+title: Top 10 Food TikTok Influencers In Brisbane In 2024
 description: >-
-  Find top food TikTok influencers in Brisbane in 2023.
+  Find top food TikTok influencers in Brisbane in 2024.
 Most popular hashtags: #food #fyp #australia #brisbane.
 platform: TikTok
 hits: 9
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our search engine has 9 TikTok influencers like this in Brisbane, Australia for you to pitch.
+text_bottom: Our platform has 9 TikTok influencers like this in Brisbane, Australia for you to connect with.
 profiles:
-  - username: "misscravenbakes"
-    fullname: >-
-      Karly Jaye
-    bio: >-
-      Australian Cake Maker 🎂 Dont be shy, add me on Insta I reply to all comments
-    location: "Australia"
-    followers: 31100
-    engagement: 654
-    commentsToLikes: 0.013295
-    id: ckbqej6qe0e770j233rbw7bzc
-    verified: false
-    hashtags: "#cake, #brisbane, #food, #cakedecorating"
   - username: "kosti.sistas"
     fullname: >-
       kita & doo